arghya096/ml-project/README.md

 # ml-project
-end to end project to describe whole pipeline solving a simple ml problem
+end to end pipeline to build and deploy mlflow server in a ec2 instance using ECR in middle, this service would be used by my other project in which i will require a public mlflow.